 Pet Fix Voucher Program

-With the assistance of Polk County Government, Foothills Humane Society has a limited number of low-cost spay/neuter vouchers to assist pet owners in Polk County.
-These vouchers are only for those in need of financial assistance to get their pet spayed or neutered.
+Foothills Humane Society has a limited number of low-cost spay/neuter vouchers to assist pet owners in Polk County, Landrum, and Campobello.
+Although proof of financial assistance is not required to purchase these vouchers, they are only intended for those in need of financial assistance to get their pets spayed or neutered.
 Our resources are limited.
+Vouchers will be available until funding runs out.

-- LOW COST spay/neuter for Polk County residents
+- LOW COST spay/neuter for Polk County, Landrum, and Campobello residents

 - Dog spay: $70